-Adjuvant therapy can be given to patients after surgery for locally advanced RCC to lessen the chance of your cancer coming back.
+Adjuvant therapy aims to reduce the risk of the cancer coming back after surgery to remove the tumour.
 Even if your surgery was successful at removing all visible cancer, microscopic cancer cells can sometimes remain.
 They cannot be seen by the naked eye and are undetectable with current methods.